-A lace wedding veil for Countess Mc Texas’ daughter was made locally.
+A lace wedding veil for Countess Metaxas’ daughter Thelma was made locally in 1932.
 Mamie and Ima Sullivan (Kieran’s aunt) went into the Protestant Church to see the wedding ceremony.
 The church authorities at the time didn’t allow Catholics enter the Protestant church.
-Mamie and Ima were reprimanded and their parents were sent for.
+Mamie and Ima were reprimanded, and their parents were sent for.
 Her father spoke with the nuns and prevented the matter being reported to the bishop.

 Ann Quinn a native of Sligo was appointed to the Killannin Congested District Board.
 She built the house opposite Mc Namara’s shop and set up a knitting business in the house.
 She sold the lace with her knitting garments for the lace-makers.
 Mary Conneely and Dell Mc Donagh, Claremount worked for Ann as well as Flosie Dunseath.
 Ann’s sister, Bridget, wife of Michael O Malley, (shopkeeper, Rosmuc) took over the business when Ann died 1933.
 Ann died in Rosmuc and was buried in Oughterard.
 She was an ardent supporter of the G.A.A and followers of the G.A.A. escorted her remains from the bridge to her place of rest.
 The building was sold to John Joyces wife’s sister, Miss Begley from Claremorris.